Edo-analyst/Web_Scraping_and_Big_Data_dynamic_data_collection_and_analysis_of_Airbnb/README.md

 - **Random Forest**

 The dataset was split into 70% training and 30% testing to balance variance and bias.
 Evaluation was based on the Mean Squared Prediction Error (MSPE), focusing on the trade-off between interpretability and predictive accuracy.

+---

+## Longitudinal Model